isabellargoodman/dust-bowl/README.md

 PlantTracker.Rmd : Analysis used to calculate basal are using plant tracker package

+prissm.Rmd : Uploading prism data and creating fig 2a.

 # Step two: supporting analyses and figures
 supportinng dust bowl figures.Rmd : supporting analysis and figures